 - Interaction sessions with participants from other courses

 - Oral presentation skills (e.g. panel presentation, discussion forum)

 The communicative approach, which requires active student participation, will be adopted for the course.

-Participants will be involved in a variety of practice activities to help them develop a knowledge base of EIU for inter-cultural communication.
-Participants will analyse authentic examples of target situations and materials and use these as models for teaching oracy skills.
-They will have opportunities for collaborative project work and role play activities.
-During the phase of teacher training programme, participants will be expected to do lesson planning and micro-teaching.
+Participants will be involved in a variety of practice activities to help them develop a knowledge base of EIU for inter-cultural communication and a set of language skills with particular focus on oracy.
+Participants will analyse authentic examples of target situations and materials and use these as models.

 There will be two assignments: